Sydney-Informatics-Hub/geodata-harvester/README.md

 ## How to get started

-1. Options and user settings are defined by the user in the settings
+1. Options and user settings are defined by the user in the settings; see for settings documentation [Settings_Overview](docs/Settings_Overview.md)

 2. Run the jupyter notebook (see example notebooks)